dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 Kind : Sort  -- The expression `Kind` has type `Sort`
 ```

-You can chain the type annotation operator, so we could have condensed things
+You can chain the type annotation operator, so we could also write:
-to:

 ```dhall
 True : Bool : Type : Kind : Sort